ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Ethereum 1.0 chain deposit contract

-The initial deployment phases of Ethereum 2.0 are implemented without consensus changes to the Ethereum 1.0 chain.
-A deposit contract is added to the Ethereum 1.0 chain to deposit ETH.
+The initial deployment phases of Ethereum 2.0 are implemented without consensus changes to Ethereum 1.0.
+A deposit contract is added to Ethereum 1.0 to deposit ETH.
 This contract has a `deposit` function which takes as arguments `pubkey`, `withdrawal_credentials`, `randao_commitment` as defined in a `ValidatorRecord` below.
 A BLS `proof_of_possession` of types `bytes` is given as a final argument.

 The deposit contract emits a log with the various arguments for consumption by the beacon chain.
 It does little validation, pushing the deposit logic to the beacon chain.
 In particular, the proof of possession (based on the BLS12-381 curve) is not verified by the deposit contract.